Ranked! Arsene Wenger’s 10 most defining moments at Arsenal

 3. Mind the age gap: Arsenal 1-3 Man United, May 2009

-Arsenal players accused Manchester United’s Patrice Evra of showing a lack of respect after the Frenchman described the second leg of the 2009 Champions League semi-final at the Emirates as being like "11 men against 11 babies".
+Arsenal players accused Manchester United defender Patrice Evra of showing a lack of respect after the French defender described the second leg of the 2009 Champions League semi-final at the Emirates Stadium as being like "11 men against 11 babies".

-But it was hard to disagree with the left-back’s assessment.
-With the Gunners trailing 1-0 from the first leg, a masterful Cristiano Ronaldo swept United into the final and condemned Arsenal to a 4-1 aggregate loss.
+But it was hard to disagree with Evra's view.
+With the Gunners already trailing 1-0 from the first leg, a masterful Cristiano Ronaldo display swept United into the final and condemned Arsenal to a 4-1 aggregate defeat.

-The Gunners’ move to a new ground in 2006 was supposed to confirm their status as a European powerhouse, but this horrendous loss confirmed they were playing second fiddle.
+The Gunners’ move to a new ground in 2006 was supposed to confirm their status as a European powerhouse under Wenger, but this horrendous loss confirmed that Arsenal – now forced to sell their best players to rival teams at home and abroad – were playing second fiddle.

 2. “We won the league in…” Man United 0-1 Arsenal, May 2002

-"It was men against boys," admitted Manchester United captain Roy Keane after seeing his team lose the game – and title – to Arsenal at Old Trafford in 2002.
+"It was men against boys," admitted Manchester United skipper Roy Keane after seeing his team lose the match – and title – to Arsenal at Old Trafford in May 2002.

-Wenger's side, suitably clad in gold, dictated the pace of the match early on before driving forward after the interval.
-Freddie Ljungberg's shot was parried by Fabien Barthez, and Sylvain Wiltord tucked home the rebound to bring the championship crown back to Highbury for the second time under Wenger.
+Wenger's men, suitably clad in gold, dictated the pace of the game before driving forward in the second half.
+Ljungberg's shot was parried by United goalkeeper Fabien Barthez, and French striker Sylvain Wiltord slid the ball home to bring the title back to Highbury for the second time under Wenger.

-A point would have been enough for Arsenal, but Wenger urged his side to "win the title with a bang".
-They duly delivered.
+In reality a point would have sufficed, but the Frenchman urged his side to "win the title with a bang".
+His team duly delivered.

 1. A perfect day: Arsenal 4-0 Everton, May 1998

-On a sun-drenched afternoon at Highbury, all the old Arsenal urban myths were laid to rest as the Gunners secured their first title under Wenger, hammering Everton thanks to a turbo-charged Marc Overmars display.
+The high point of Wengerism thus far.
+On a sun-drenched Highbury afternoon, all the old Arsenal urban myths were laid to rest as the Gunners secured their first title under the Frenchman, hammering Everton thanks to a turbo-charged Marc Overmars display.

 In the dying minutes, Tony Adams controlled the ball with his chest and smashed home in front of the North Bank to make it 4-0 and win the league in front of his team’s own fans.